Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

-So, in the reminder case, it follows that there are finite periodic orbits in $\omega(x)$ (that are saddles) and any other point belongs to the stable and unstable of those periodic points.
-Since $\omega(x)$ has dominated splitting, the intersection points are transversal and so one gets a heterocycle.
+In conclusion, $\omega(x)$ consists of finitely many periodic orbits (which are saddles) together with points belonging simultaneously to the stable manifold of one of them and to the unstable manifold of another (possibly the same).
+Since $\omega(x)$ has a dominated splitting, these intersections are transversal, and one gets a heterocycle. \end{proof}